-iPadOS 13.6 is a major milestone release and it brings new features, bug fixes, and important security patches to Apple’s stable of slates.
+iPadOS 13.7 is a small milestone release and it brings bug fixes to Apple’s stable of slates.

 A little prep work before the installation should help you avoid serious issues.

 - 12.9-inch edge-to-edge Liquid Retina display with ProMotion, True Tone, and P3 wide color

 - 12MP Wide camera, 10MP Ultra Wide camera, and LiDAR Scanner

 - 7MP TrueDepth front camera

 - Face ID for secure authentication and Apple Pay

 If you run into issues on iPadOS 13.7, note that you can no longer downgrade your device’s software.
 Apple has stopped signing on iPadOS 13.6.1.
 Apple has also stopped signing on iPadOS 13.6 and older versions of iPadOS which means there’s no way back.